Defining "domestic violence" in your workplace violence policy & program

 Domestic violence is not limited to physical harm.
 It is often persistent, coercive, and invisible to the untrained eye.
 For §32.0.4 to have real impact, workplace violence policies must name and explain domestic violence in full.

-In an upcoming post, I’ll explore best practices for training your team to recognize and respond to domestic violence at work.
+In an upcoming post, I’ll explore best practices for training your team to recognise and respond to domestic violence at work.